Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_1.md

 ## Background

-The background of the project remains largely unchanged from out perviously submitted proposal.
+The background of the project remains largely unchanged from our perviously submitted proposal.
 So here we will provide a concentrated version of it.

 Using NLP related approaches to do some kinds of prediction on stock market is nothing new among traders who want to develop profitable trading strategies, researchers who want to testify their models' performances, and also to every developer who wants to have some hand-on ML/DL experience.